keyboard_arrow_right

 Description

-This introduces theories and research about different aspects in the practices of strategic communication, including the groups/organizations, targets of the messages, the media outlet for the messages.
+This course covers foundational theories and research about different aspects in the practices of strategic communication, including the groups/organizations, targets of the messages, the media outlet for the messages.
 How the theories can be applied in real-life situations will be explored, including professional strategies in advertising and public relations.
 Ethical practices in the professional environment will be discussed.
 You will develop a proposal for extended research on communication strategies that can prepare for the Masters of Strategic Communication dissertation.
 This is not a distance course.
 This course teaches skills in analysis and research and requires students to develop and share research and analysis with others, in order to learn from and support each other.

 Occurrences

-COMS421-25S1 (C)
+COMS421-26S1 (C)

-Semester One 2025
+Semester One 2026

 Points